jisungbin/Houseclub/README.md

 >
 ### What is Changed?
 1. Designed like iOS clubhouse.
-2. Mirgrated Java to Kotlin
+2. Migrated Java to Kotlin
 3. Code clea-up